 NO DOWNTIME DATA MIGRATIONS METHODOLOGY

-What is this NO DOWNTIME methodology you ask.
-It is a proven approach that is a well-defined process for repeatable, predictable, successful data migration that is encapsulated in three phases:
+What is this NO DOWNTIME methodology you ask?
+It is a proven approach that is a well-defined process for repeatable, predictable, successful data migrations that are encapsulated in four phases:

 THE CRITICAL ELEMENT OF PROJECT MANAGEMENT